nandstand/sample-site/content/get-started/hpc-tutorial.md

 {{% alert color="success" %}}

 In a previous role, I wrote documentation to teach developers new to the team how to get up and running in an HPC environment.
-This sample demonstrates that experience but covers different subject matter.
+This sample demonstrates that experience but covers different subject matter than the original documents.

-I structured this tutorial using the Diátaxis framework, which encourages teaching through action and minimizes the role of explanation when designing tutorials.
+I used writing this sample as an opportunity to learn and apply the [Diátaxis](https://diataxis.fr/) framework, which encourages teaching through action and minimizes the role of explanation when designing tutorials.

 {{% /alert %}}